-- 1. Materials are assumed lost under any of the following conditions. - a.
+- 1. Materials are assumed to be lost under any of the following conditions. - a.
 A library patron reports that borrowed items cannot be found - b.
 Borrowed items are not returned within 45 days of the stated due date at the time of initial check-out or last renewal, whichever is later. - 2.
-Patrons are responsible for the replacement cost of lost materials charged to their account as well as the overdue fees associated with those lost items. - 3.
-If a patron returns items charged to their account as lost but not yet paid for, the cost of these items will be waived from their library account.
-However, the patron will still be responsible for any associated overdue charges for returning items past their due date. - 4.
-If the total cost of lost charges and overdue fines exceeds \$10, the patron's account will be blocked from further materials check-out until the charges on the account fall below this threshold. - 5.
+Patrons are responsible for the replacement cost of lost materials charged to their account. - 3.
+If a patron returns items charged to their account as lost but not yet paid for, the cost of these items will be waived from their library account. - 4.
+If the total cost of lost charges exceeds \$10, the patron's account will be blocked from further materials check-out until the charges on the account fall below this threshold. - 5.
 Staff should encourage library patrons to look for unreturned items before claiming they are lost and before paying for non-refundable charges. - 6.
 Materials lost and paid for by a library patron should be submitted to Technical Services to have the item's record withdrawn. - 7.
-Some library materials are multiple parts.
-Examples include, book+audio sets, multi-part CD or DVD sets, etc. In the event one part of a multi-part set is lost, the following steps are taken. - a.
-The multi-part item will not be check-in from the patron's account until the missing part is returned. - i.
-If the missing piece is returned and the set completed, the item will be checked-in from the patron's account. - ii.
-The patron is responsible for any overdue charges that may occur while looking for the missing part. - iii.
+Some library materials have multiple parts.
+Examples include, book+audio sets, multipart CD or DVD sets, etc. In the event one part of a multi-part set is lost, the following steps are taken. - a.
+The multi-part item will not be checked in from the patron's account until the missing part is returned. - i.
+If the missing piece is returned and the set is completed, the item will be checked-in from the patron's account. - ii.
 If any lost charges have been applied to the patron's account, these charges should be waived once missing parts are returned and the set is complete. - b.
 If the missing part cannot be found, Collection Development is notified to determine if the lost part can be replaced.
 If so, the patron is responsible for the cost of the replacement.
 If not, the patron is responsible for the full replacement cost of the library material.